gajos112/Digital-Forensics/Windows/Top Atrefacts.md

 Tracks the application executables used to

-Jump Lists
+# Jump Lists

-Description:
+**Description:**

 • The Windows 7 task bar (Jump List) is engineered to allow users to “jump” or access items they frequently or have recently used quickly and easily.
 This functionality cannot only be recent media files, but recent tasks as well.

-• The data stored in the AutomaticDestinations folder will each have a unique file prepended with the
-AppID of the associated application.
+• The data stored in the AutomaticDestinations folder will each have a unique file prepended with the AppID of the associated application.

-Location:
-Win7 C:\Users\<user>\AppData\Roaming\Microsoft\
+**Location:**
-Windows\Recent\ AutomaticDestinations
+Win7 C:\Users\<user>\AppData\Roaming\Microsoft\Windows\Recent\ AutomaticDestinations
 Interpretation:
-• First time of execution of application.
-- Creation Time = First time item added to the AppID file.
-• Last time of execution of application w/file open.
-- Modification Time = Last time item added to the AppID file.
-• List of Jump List IDs -> http://www.forensicswiki.
-org/wiki/List_of_Jump_List_IDs

-Prefetch
+# Prefetch

-Description:
+**Description:**

 • Increases performance of a system by pre-loading code pages of commonly used applications.
-Cache Manager monitors all files and directories referenced for each application or process and maps them into a .pf file.
+Cache Manager monitors all files and directories referenced for each application or process and maps them into a
+.pf file.
 Utilized to know an application was executed on a system.

 • Limited to 128 files on XP and Win7

 • (exename)-(hash).pf

-Location:
+**Location:**

 Win7/XP C:\Windows\Prefetch
-Interpretation:
-• Each .pf will include last time of execution, # of times run, and device and file handles used by the program
-• Date/Time File by that name & path was first executed
-- Creation Date of .pf file (-10 seconds)
-• Date/Time File by that name & path was last executed
-- Embedded last execution time of .pf file
-- Last Modification Date of .pf file (-10 seconds)

-Shell bags
+# Shell bags

-Description:
+**Description:**

 • Can track user window viewing preferences to Windows Explorer

 • Can be utilized to tell if activity occurred in a folder

 • In some cases, you can see the files from a specific folder as well

 Location:

 XP NTUSER.DAT\Software\Microsoft\Windows\Shell\Bags
 XP NTUSER.DAT\Software\Microsoft\Windows\Shell\BagMRU
-XP NTUSER.DAT\Software\Microsoft\Windows\ShellNoRoam\
+XP NTUSER.DAT\Software\Microsoft\Windows\ShellNoRoam\Bags
-Bags
-XP NTUSER.DAT\Software\Microsoft\Windows\ShellNoRoam\
+XP NTUSER.DAT\Software\Microsoft\Windows\ShellNoRoam\BagMRU

-BagMRU
-Win7 USRCLASS.DAT\Local Settings\Software\Microsoft\
+Win7 USRCLASS.DAT\Local Settings\Software\Microsoft\Windows\Shell\Bags
-Windows\Shell\Bags
-Win7 USRCLASS.DAT\Local Settings\Software\Microsoft\
+Win7 USRCLASS.DAT\Local Settings\Software\Microsoft\Windows\Shell\BagMRU
-Windows\Shell\BagMRU
 Win7 NTUSER.DAT\Software\Microsoft\Windows\Shell\BagMRU
 Win7 NTUSER.DAT\Software\Microsoft\Windows\Shell\Bags
-Interpretation:
-Store information about which folders were most recently browsed by the user.

-Shortcut (LNK) Files
+# Shortcut (LNK) Files

-Description:
+**Description:**

 • Shortcut Files automatically created by Windows
  - Recent Items
  - Opening local and remote data files and documents will generate a shortcut file (.lnk)

-Location:
+**Location:**

 XP C:\Documents and Settings\<username>\Recent\

-Win7 C:\Users\<user>\AppData\Roaming\Microsoft\
+Win7 C:\Users\<user>\AppData\Roaming\Microsoft\Windows\Recent\
-Windows\Recent\
-Win7 C:\Users\<user>\AppData\Roaming\Microsoft\
+Win7 C:\Users\<user>\AppData\Roaming\Microsoft\Office\Recent\

-Office\Recent\
-Note these are primary locations of LNK files.
-They can also be found in other locations.
-Interpretation:
-• Date/Time File of that name was first opened
+# Shimcache

+**Description:**

+Shimcache also known as AppCompatCache, is a component of the Application Compatibility Database, which was created by Microsoft (beginning in Windows XP) and used by the operating system to identify application compatibility issues.

+The cache stores various file metadata depending on the operating system, such as:

+- File Full Path

-- Creation Date of Shortcut (LNK) File
+- File Size

-• Date/Time File of that name was last opened
+- $Standard_Information (SI) Last Modified time

-- Last Modification Date of Shortcut (LNK) File
+- Shimcache Last Updated time

-• LNKTarget File (Internal LNK File Information) Data:
-- Modified, Access, and Creation times of the target file
-- Volume Information (Name, Type, Serial Number)
-- Network Share information
-- Original Location
-- Name of System
+- Process Execution Flag

+Similar to a log file, the Shimcache also “rolls” data, meaning that the oldest data is replaced by new entries.